Man pleads guilty in fatal October shooting

 In his plea agreement, Johnson admitted to shooting Martin in the torso.

-While at the scene of the shooting, police learned a man had been hospitalized after he broke in to a vehicle nearby and was accosted by its owner and neighbors.
+While at the scene of the shooting, police learned that a man had been hospitalized after he broke into a vehicle nearby and was accosted by its owner and neighbors.

-It wasn’t until after they viewed the surveillance video later that they learned the man in the hospital was wearing similar clothes as the person who shot Martin.
+It wasn’t until after they viewed the surveillance video later that they realized the man in the hospital was wearing clothes similar to those of the person who shot Martin.

-Police used facial recognition software to later match a photo of the hospitalized man to a prior mugshot taken of Johnson.
+Police used facial-recognition software to later match a photo of the hospitalized man to a prior jail-booking photo taken of Johnson.
 He was arrested later that day at a downtown homeless shelter.

 Prosecutors filed a felony information Feb.
-23, charging Johnson with one count of second-degree murder in Indian Country and indicated they would drop the original indictment at sentencing.
+23, charging Johnson with one count of second-degree murder in Indian Country, and indicated that they would drop the original indictment when he was sentenced.

 In addition to having no evidence of a motive, prosecutors indicated in the plea agreement that they have been unable to locate a key witness.